-Natalie has also been an active volunteer, having served on the board of MeckEd, Partners in Out of School Time (POST), Leadership Charlotte, the Children’s Theatre of Charlotte, Alexander Youth Network, United Way of Central Carolinas, Charlotte Mecklenburg Workforce Development Board, the North Carolina Center for Public Policy Research, and Junior Achievement.
-She has also been an active leader in her church, having served three years as chair of the Staff Parish Relations Committee at Assurance United Methodist Church, overseeing the staff management and hiring practices, which led to a marked increase in attendance and stewardship.
+Natalie has also been an active volunteer and board member for numerous nonprofit organizations in Charlotte and at the state level.
+She has also been an active leader in her church.
 She served as President of the Charlotte Rotary Club and led the members in celebrations related to the club’s Centennial in 2016.
-In her new community, she continues that involvement as a member of the the board of United Way of the Cape Fear, the Ports, Waterways & Beaches Commission, and the Tourism Development Authority.
-Natalie is a co-chair of the Mayor’s Ad Hoc Clean Energy Policy Task Force.
+In her new community, she continues that involvement as a member of the board of United Way of the Cape Fear, the Ports, Waterways & Beaches Commission, and the Tourism Development Authority.
+Natalie served as a co-chair of the Mayor's Ad-Hoc Clean Energy Policy Task Force and as a member of the City of Wilmington's Naming Committee.
 She serves on various committees and working groups at St. Andrews Covenant Presbyterian.

 In her spare time, Natalie enjoys spending time with her son Rick on the sidelines of his many sports activities, traveling, playing golf, reading, and writing.